 Model A Survives Until Today!

 One of the original "First Order" Model A's still survives to this day, reinforcing in a way, the truth of Ford's ads about reliability.
-It is the oldest Ford product.
-It was one of the three orders that helped to save the company.
-Originally it was owned by Herbert McNary.
-It was actually just bought back into the Ford family, bought back by Bill Ford Jr. It is incredible that a car, built over 100 years ago, has survived until today.
+This Model A is Ford's oldest surviving products was one of the three orders that helped to save the company.
+Originally the car was owned by Herbert McNary.
+Bill Ford Jr. bought back this piece of history, bringing its story full circle as it returns to Ford.
+It is incredible that a car, built over 100 years ago, has survived until today.
 It is in apparently great condition as well.